Home-buying 101: the lowdown on making the down payment

-If you’re one of the many education members making regular contributions to your Registered Retirement Savings Plan (RRSP), the Home Buyers’ Plan (HBP) allows you to make a tax-free loan from your RRSP to use for a down payment.
+If you’re a first-time home buyer and one of the many education members making regular contributions to your Registered Retirement Savings Plan (RRSP), the Home Buyers’ Plan (HBP) allows you to make a tax-free loan from your RRSP to use for a down payment.
 Yes, we said tax-free.
 The withdrawal from your RRSP does not have to be included on your annual income tax return and no tax is taken off the funds you withdraw.

 In order to take advantage of the Home Buyers’ Plan:

 - You’ll need to meet certain conditions in order to be eligible to participate in the HBP, such as being a first-time buyer and having proof that you’re building or buying a home (one exception to the rule is if you’re helping a related person with a disability build or buy their primary home).
 For a full list of qualifying conditions, visit the CRA website

 - You can withdraw no more than $35,000 from your RRSP—however, if you’re purchasing a home with your spouse, partner, or someone else, each of you can withdraw up to $35,000 (by the way, you don’t have to use all of that money strictly towards making a down payment, but you can use a portion of it for buying new furniture and to put towards closing costs, etc.)

 - RRSP contributions must have been in your account for at least 90 days before they can be withdrawn